 the salt and wine had antiseptic qualities

-the water melted and diluted them
+- the water melted and diluted them

-the oil was soothing to the baby’s skin.
+- the oil was soothing to the baby’s skin.

 The strips of cloth (swaddling bands) held the limbs of the baby firmly, though not tightly, giving the baby a sense of security, and confining it as it had been confined in the womb.

 Babies did not wear diapers or nappies; they ‘went’ into small clay pots that the mother carried with her.
 Mothers quickly learnt to read the signals a baby sent when it was about to excrete, and since it virtually never left its mother’s side, this was easier than it would be now.

 Contraception was frowned on by the ancient Israelites.
 ‘Frowned on’ is putting it mildly.
 Tamar‘s husband Onan practises withdrawal before ejaculation, thus preventing Tamar from conceiving.
 God kills him as a punishment.